yleeyilin/tp/docs/DeveloperGuide.md

 1. Enhance command to be space insensitive
    1. Currently, we do not allow for incorrect spacing in commands.
-   2. ```/add-person ; name : Person1 ;phone :98883888;address:Pooch Street 32 ; email : impooch@gmail.com```
+   2. ```/add-person ; name : Person1 ;phone :98883888;address:Pooch Street 32 ; email : impooch@gmail.com```.
    3. The above example will be considered as invalid since there is no spacing before the `phone` and `address` prefixes and are not parsed as valid prefixes.
    4. We plan to extend PoochPlanner to accept this alternative possible input to cater to fast typists.

-2. Parse user's input
+2. Enhance command to fix multiple white spacings in user's input
-   1. Currently, we do not have any checker to check user's input.
+   1. Currently, we do not have any checker to verify if there exists multiple white spacings in user's input.
-   2. We accept input value `John Doe` with different number of spacing as different inputs.
+   2. We take any input values `John Doe` with multiple number of spacing as different inputs as it is.
-   3. We plan to parse all the input to remove additional spacing to cater fast typists as additional spacing is high possibly due to typo.
+   3. We plan to parse all the input to remove additional spacing to cater fast typists as additional spacing can likely occur due to typo.

 3. Enhance price to allow decimals
-   1. Currently, we do not allow decimal place for prices
+   1. Currently, we do not allow decimal places for prices.
-   2. We plan to allow decimal places for prices to cater for more flexibility in recording prices.
+   2. We plan to allow decimal places for prices to allow for greater flexibility in recording prices.

 4. Enhance salary to be stored in different unit
    1. Currently, we only allow storing salary with unit `/hr`.